Maradi, Niger: Places of worship

 There are several large mosques in the town.
 There are also some Christian churches and temples, with the Roman Catholic Diocese of Maradi, Our Lady of Lourdes Cathedral, various Protestant churches and the Assemblies of God having a presence.

 Economy

 Maradi is the major transport trade and agricultural hub of Niger's south central Hausa region.
 It lies on the major east–west paved highway which crosses from Niamey in the west to Diffa in the far east.
 It also has an airport.
-Maradi has long been a merchant city, on the route north from Kano, Nigeria.
+Maradi has long been a trading city, on the route north from Kano, Nigeria.
 This explains why one can use either the West African CFA franc (Niger's official currency) or the Nigerian Naira for currency in Maradi.
 The city lies in a region known for groundnut cultivation.